Aperjump/VirtualMachineSchedule/README.md

 # VirtualMachineSchedule
-Some simple script to schedule resources between virtual machines
+Some script to schedule resources between virtual machines